We have sleep apnea clinics conveniently located across British Columbia and Alberta.

 You are welcome to visit any one of our clinics at any time.
 Our sleep experts are trained on every device we offer, and will likely be able to identify and resolve the issue for you.
 If our team are unable to determine a solution, they will happily coordinate for your device to be sent to the manufacturer for repairs.
 We also loan a CPAP machine to our Care For Life patients while their CPAP equipment is serviced.

 No, you do not need a doctor’s referral to benefit from our services—we accept walk-in patients at any time.
+You do need a referral for a sleep apnea test.

 There are many ways to improve the quality of your sleep.
 First, we recommend a member of our team look at your CPAP machine settings and mask fitting—see our exclusive ACCUFIT precision mask fit technology, the worlds first of it’s kind.